secretflow/spu/docs/development/design_workflow.rst

 Kind of roles:

-- **Data provider**: which host storage engine.
+- **Data provider**: which hosts storage engine.
-- **Algorithm provider**: which provide the algorithm.
+- **Algorithm provider**: which provides the algorithm.
-- **Computing provider**: which host one or more compute engines.
+- **Computing provider**: which hosts one or more compute engines.

 Note, one party may have multiple roles, for example:

 - one party could provide data while also participate in the computation.
-- one party could host all compute engines and claim engines do not collude with each other, that is the 'out-sourcing mode'.
+- one party could host all compute engines and claim that engines do not collude with each other, that is the 'out-sourcing mode'.

 Compare to classic architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~